raganwald/javascript-allonge-six/manuscript/markdown/Prefaces/why.md

 ### Why JavaScript Allongé, The "Six" Edition?

-The first edition of JavaScript Allongé was written when almost all versions of JavaScript conformed to the EcmaScript-5 standard.
-EcmaScript-5 makes a nice language, but many JavaScript developers are ployglots: They might write Ruby on a server and JavaScript in the browser, or build systems that have services written with Node/JavaScript and Python.
+The first edition of JavaScript Allongé was written when almost all versions of JavaScript conformed to the ECMAScript-5 standard.
+ECMAScript-5 makes a nice language, but many JavaScript developers are ployglots: They might write Ruby on a server and JavaScript in the browser, or build systems that have services written with Node/JavaScript and Python.

 And lots of JavaScript developers have experimented with compile-to-JavaScript alternatives like CoffeeScript or ClojureScript.
 The net result is that JavaScript developers have aquired a taste for language features that ther languages have proven to be useful.

-The EcmaScript standards committee responded with EcmaScript-6, an update to JavaScript that introduces new features that have been proven useful and popular in other languages.
+The ECMAScript standards committee responded with ECMAScript-6, an update to JavaScript that introduces new features that have been proven useful and popular in other languages.
 It also introduces a number of features that address common JavaScript concerns.

-The first edition of JavaScript Allongé does not use any of the EcmaScript-6 features, and in some cases shows you how to solve a problem with EcmaScript-5 that EcmaScript-6 solves in a natural way.
+The first edition of JavaScript Allongé does not use any of the ECMAScript-6 features, and in some cases shows you how to solve a problem with ECMAScript-5 that ECMAScript-6 solves in a natural way.

 For example, the first edition notes that in CoffeeScript, you can write: